 This was a pretty interesting article.

-Isn't the nation supposed to be left wing?
+Isn't the nation supposed to be left-wing?

-There was no DNC hacking, that it was internal, of course, these people with the nation are saying.
+Of course, these people with the nation are saying.

 You remember that?

-So I think all that's now raised the level of questions to a point where there's they don't have an easy answer for any of this.
+So I think all that's now raised the level of questions to a point where they don't have an easy answer for any of this.

 But again, the fact that that got broken back open is a very big deal, unprecedented, really.